-The SyFy show Alphas is built on subverting this trope.
+The SyFy show Alphas is built on this trope, or more precisely showing what happens when you don't have them.
 The title characters are shown as a drastic mutation in the human genome, but their bodies and minds have to adjust dramatically to accommodate their powers.
 You can read electromagnetic signals?
 Great, but that means you brain is now mostly a data processor, eating up the neurons used for emotional neural paths, making you severely autistic.
 One girl has enhanced senses.
 She's a neat freak because she can see bacteria, Can't Have Sex, Ever because it would overload her sense of touch/taste, and when she supercharges one of them, all other senses shut down because her brain can't handle the information.
 Bill can trigger his Flight-or-Fight response to become super strong, but has a Hair-Trigger Temper and using his powers is bad for his heart.

 No Ordinary Family includes a few examples of imperfect powers.
 In one episode, Jim tries to stop a moving car, but his super strength and invulnerability are not enough to overcome a car's momentum.
 This results in him getting run over repeatedly.
 Stephanie is depicted as consuming huge amounts of food to fuel her super-speed.
 She also trips and tumbles for hundreds of meters when she tries reading a text message while super-running.
 There's also a bit of lampshading going on, with Stephanie's assistant spouting the number of laws of physics that are being broken (Why doesn't the friction burn off her clothes?
 Shouldn't the sand destroy her corneas at that speed?
 How is she compensating for the wind shear?).